rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 rapyuta.io builds the source code in the git repository into an executable docker container.

-Suppose you want to add a git repository url - https://github.com/rapyuta-robotics/io_tutorials, where *io_tutorials* is the project repository (folder) containing source code on the master branch and is hosted on GitHub.
+Suppose you want to add a git repository url: https://github.com/rapyuta-robotics/io_tutorials, where *io_tutorials* is the project repository (folder) containing source code on the master branch and is hosted on GitHub.

-If you want to add source code located on a different branch say *io_turtlesim_qos* of the same project, your git repository url will look like -  https://github.com/rapyuta-robotics/io_tutorials#io_turtlesim_qos
+If you want to add source code located on a different branch say *io_turtlesim_qos* of the same project, your git repository url will look like:  https://github.com/rapyuta-robotics/io_tutorials#io_turtlesim_qos

 ### Trigger new builds and Rollback to previous builds
 Consider a package whose executable is a git repository.
 The source code in the